Quantifying the homology of periodic cell complexes: Periodic Cellular Complexes

 That is, the homology of $X_n$ is bounded by polynomial growth.
-For a large enough window of cells (i.e., for large $n$) we should be able to determine the generators of the homology by this polynomial growth and identify classes in $H_\bullet(K)$.
-We also obtain a similar result for $Y_n$.
-Not all behaviour will be regular, as seen when calculating the homology of interwoven cubical lattices with respect to the maximal translational group.
-The difficulty therein lies with balancing \begin{itemize} \item When is $n$ sufficiently large that $X_n$ or $Y_n$ contain a set of cycles and boundaries which generate the homology of $K$ up to translation? \item When is $H_\bullet(X_n)$ or $H_\bullet(Y_n)$ too large to compute in a practical timeframe? \end{itemize} \begin{remark} If $K=\{K_t\}$ is a filtered complex such that each $K_t$ is also $d$-periodic with respect to the same translational group $T$ then this induces a filtration on each $Y_n$ (or $X_n$).
-The persistence of $K$ will still be the (inverse) limit of the persistence of $Y_n$ ($X_n$).
-For any point $(a,b)$ of the persistence diagrams occurring with multiplicity $M(n)$ for $X_n$ we may bound
+We could also obtain a similar result for $Y_n$.
+Not all behaviour will be regular with respect to $n$.
+For example, when $K$ is the interwoven cubical lattices in Figure~\ref{fig:interwoven-lattices} then for $n$ odd $\beta_0(X_n)=1$ but for $n$ even $\beta_0(X_n)=2$.
+The difficulty in using finite approximations for $K$ thereby lies with balancing the following. \begin{itemize} \item When is $n$ sufficiently large that $X_n$ or $Y_n$ contain a set of cycles and boundaries which generate the homology of $K$ up to translation? \item When is $H_\bullet(X_n)$ or $H_\bullet(Y_n)$ too large to compute in a practical timeframe? \end{itemize} \begin{remark} If $K=\{K_t\}$ is a filtered complex such that each $K_t$ is also $d$-periodic with respect to the same translational group $T$ then this induces a filtration on each $X_n$ (or $Y_n$).
+For any point $(a,b)$ of the persistence diagrams occurring with multiplicity $M(n)$ for $X_n$ (and analogously for $Y_n$) we may bound

 where $\beta_\bullet^{a,b}(X_{n,t})$ denotes the persistence Betti number between $X_{n,a}$ and $X_{n,b}$. \end{remark}